oasislabs/oasis-gateway/README.md

 $ make
 ```

 A binary `gateway` will be generated that is the gateway itself.
-In order to run the gateway,
+In order to run the gateway, make sure you set the right `private_key` parameter in the wallet in cmd/config/production.toml (feel free to copy the file and generate another configuration if needed).
+By default, `--config` points to `cmd/gateway/config/production.toml`

 ```
-./gateway
+./gateway --config cmd/gateway/config/production.toml
 ```